DiegoBarMor/volgrids/README.md

 <!-- -------------------------------- VEINS -------------------------------- -->
 <!-- +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ -->
 # Volumetric Energy INSpector (VEINS)
+This tool allows to visualize interaction energies in space by portraying them as a volumetric grid.
+Apart from the usual structure/trajectory files (PDB, XTC...), a CSV with energy values and the indices of the atoms/residues involved must be given.
+Interactions between 2, 3 and 4 particles are supported and represented accordingly

 ## Usage
 Run `python3 veins.py [mode] [path_structure] [path_csv] [options...]` and provide the parameters of the calculation via arguments:
   - replace `[mode]` with `energies`.